matt-russo/pixelsynth-sw/README.md

   * changed #FO6 to #DB005B to reach minimu colour contrast with white
   * changed #ccc to white (on #444 for close controls text)
 * changed "Courier new" to "Verdana"
+* added audio marker for left edge of image (called startClick)

 ### Other/Bugs
 * hearing some crackling artifact: